 SSVP Conferences(groups) respond to needs in their communities.
 This usually means visiting people in their homes, in hospital, hospices or in prison.
 For many people, this visit is all that they need.
 However, in meeting people in this way, SSVP volunteers get to know people.
 They may then go on and provide help or assistance in other ways.

-Since starting in 1833, home visits have been at the core and heart of the work of SSVP members.
+Since starting in 1833, home visits have been at the heart of the work of SSVP members.
 The SSVP always works hard to respond to changing needs and has now established ‘Special works’, which provide one particular service.

 Learn more about the work of the SSVP here

 Happy New Year!
 Bishop John Keenan recently took to Facebook to comment on the report that he was reading by the SSVP in the Diocese of Paisley.
 Bishop John has a wide reach on Facebook